int() in Python is a built-in function that returns the corresponding integer object of passed number or string as a parameter.

 Example 3: passing String

-If base not specified, by default it would be 10
+If the base is not specified, by default it will be 10

 .